kakrusch/docana-project-luka/README.md

 - we used the "content" part only (not including the tldr) to train the model

-## METHODS
+## Methods

+### Prepocessing

-1. got the 4 largest subreddits and put it in a dataframe to access it better and save it in a csv file so that we didnt have to load the data every time
+1. We got the 4 largest subreddits in the dataset and put it in a dataframe using panda to access it better during the analysis.
+We saved it in a csv file so that it did not have to be loaded the data every time.
     - AskReddit, League of Legends, Relationships, TIFU

-2. then, we custom tokenize the subreddits.
-We removed the punctuation for all tokens except for the O.K and made every lower except for Ok and O.K
+2. We custom tokenized each subreddit using NLTK and regular expressions for the exceptions.
+Punctuation was removed for all tokens except for 'O.K' and lowered all tokens except for 'Ok' and 'O.K'.
-        - for the verisions of ok case and punctuation matters: Ok vs ok vs O.K., but for other words it introduced too much noise
+        - For the versions of 'ok' case and punctuation matters: Ok vs ok vs O.K., but for other words it introduced too much noise.

-3. we got all the oks in each subreddits and got a list of all the oks that appeared in every single subreddit (more than 5 times to generate mostly good embeddings).
+3. We got all the OKs in each subreddits and got a list of all the oks that appeared in every single subreddit (more than 5 times to generate mostly good embeddings).
     - 'okay', 'ok', 'Ok', 'O.K', 'okey', 'k'

+### Model Setup

-4. We built a skipgram word2vec model and trained a model for each subredit and save it to be easily loaded whenever we needed it.
+4. We built a skipgram word2vec model using Gensim, and trained a model for each subredit and save it to be easily loaded whenever we needed it.
-    -   trained on entire content of each subreddit for words appearing more than 5 times
+    -   The model was trained on the entire content of each subreddit for words appearing more than 5 times.
-    -   vector size of 100
+    -   Vector size of 100

-5. With the model we check the 100 most similar words for each ok in each subreddit, the most frequent oks in each and the vector representation of each ok
+5. With the model we checked the 100 most similar words for each OK in each subreddit, the most frequent OKs in each and the vector representation of each OK.
-    - (include list for each sub and each ok?)
-6. we analysis the different version of ok with 4 comparison metrics.
-7.

 | Subreddit  | Words in Common from 10 most similar      |
 |----------------|-----------------------------------------|